pyvista/pyvista/joss/paper.md

 # Summary

 The Visualization Toolkit (VTK) is an excellent visualization software library, moreover, with Python bindings, it combines the speed of C++ with the rapid prototyping of Python [@vtkbook].
 However, VTK code programmed in Python generally looks the same as its C++ counterpart.
-This Python package seeks to simplify common mesh creation and plotting routines without compromising on the speed of the C++ backend.
+This Python package seeks to simplify common mesh creation and plotting routines without compromising on the speed of the C++ VTK backend.
-At its core, `vtki` is a pure Python helper module for VTK that interfaces with VTK through NumPy [@numpy] and direct array access.
+At its core, `vtki` is a pure Python helper module for VTK that interfaces with back to VTK data objects through NumPy [@numpy] and direct array access.
-This package expands upon the core of VTK's data objects by creating classes that extend their VTK counterpart.
+This package expands upon VTK's data objects by creating classes that extend their VTK counterpart.
-This allows `vtki` to be passed any VTK data object and add a layer of functionality on top of that object.
-This wrapping layer creates an accessible and intuitive interface back to common functionality in the VTK library to foster rapid prototyping and analysis of VTK datasets.
+VTK data objects passed to `vtki` have an added layer of functionality on top of that object providing a wrapping layer that creates an accessible and intuitive interface back to the VTK library to foster rapid prototyping and analysis of VTK datasets.

 ## Data Types